StBozov/Core/docs/core/04_core-concepts/03_glue42-client/01_overview/overview.md

     }
 };

-// Attach the object returned from the factory function to the `window` object
+// Use the object returned from the factory function
-// in order to access the Glue42 Web APIs through it. window.glue = await GlueWeb(initOptions);
+// to access the Glue42 Core APIs window.glue = await GlueWeb(initOptions);
 ```